 ITAUSMIGR

-ITAUSMIGR is a leading Marie Curie project (Marie Skłodowska-Curie Actions - MSCA), funded by the European Union.
-It is conceived and led by Dr. Gabriele Abbondanza, an international relations expert with considerable academic, institutional, and public engagement experience.
+ITAUSMIGR was a leading Marie Curie project (Marie Skłodowska-Curie Actions - MSCA), funded by the European Union.
+It was conceived and led by Dr. Gabriele Abbondanza, an international relations expert with considerable academic, institutional, and public engagement experience.

-Dr. Abbondanza's Marie Curie project is funded for three years (2023-2026) by the European Union through EU grant no. 847635, which supports the project with a total of 173,500 euros.
-ITAUSMIGR is mostly carried out at the Complutense University of Madrid (UCM) - Spain's oldest and largest university - although it is also nuanced by several research trips to Italy and Australia.
+Dr. Abbondanza's Marie Curie project was funded for three years (2023-2026) by the European Union through EU grant no. 847635, which supported the project with a total of 173,628 euros.
+ITAUSMIGR was mostly carried out at the Complutense University of Madrid (UCM) - Spain's oldest and largest university - although it was also nuanced by several research trips to Italy and Australia.

 Over the years, the ITAUSMIGR project has successfully contributed to current debates concerning irregular migration governance, providing novel insights concurrently centred on destination countries, their local populations, and migrants themselves.
 In particular, Dr. Abbondanza's Marie Curie project has produced: